ardian6/tutormanager/README.md

 ### Installation
 **Do in order:**
 > use 'pip3 freeze' to see if you've installed python modules correctly.
-1. Clone the repo with ssh
+1. Clone the repo with SSH.
    ```sh
    git clone git@github.com:unsw-cse-comp3900-9900-23T3/capstone-project-3900f12apenguin.git
    ```